AztecProtocol/barretenberg/README.md

 To generate the documentation: `doxygen Doxyfile`

-To browse the generated documentaiton, a good starting point is: ./doxydoc/html/annotated.html
+To browse the generated documentation, a good starting point is: ./doxydoc/html/index.html

 Reference: http://web.evolbio.mpg.de/~boettcher//other/2016/creating_source_graph.html

+#### Notes
+All words that contain a dot (.) that is not the last character in the word are considered to be file names.
+If the word is indeed the name of a documented input file, a link will automatically be created to the documentation of that file.

+Large delimiters (`\big(`, `\left(`, also the `cases` environment) are not natively supported.